dasmuli/ScruB/README.md

 * Main data is collected in one big sized (medium in fact) array, handled by ScrumDataManager.js both on server and client.

 # Background
 As this was a test project to get to know node and socket.io, the code is rather sub standard.
-But as the app works and being quite fast for a slow low power arm server, I am rather happy with the result.
+But as the app works and as it is quite fast for my slow low power arm server, I am rather happy with the result.
+The ugly design issues comprise global objects, an eval statement and no modulization in general.
+A last point added lately is the feature that client opens a websocket based on the URL, because the URL contains the database to be opened.
+The server on the other hand ignore supdirectories, which is a bit harsh.